How to Study American History with Movies for Homeschool Families

 Next, most movies take a lot of literary licenses and aren’t 100% accurate.
 Use those as an opportunity to discuss with your kids what really happened IRL as well as how a director’s or producer’s bias affects the film’s portrayal of the events.

 Opinion and Research Based Writing

-Parents should preview any movie that they feel is questionable for their children.
-Because every family is different, what’s right for one, might not be for another.
-You can look up reviews on Common Sense Media and Plugged In, as well.
+I recommend that you preview any movie that you feel is questionable for you children.
+Because every family is different, what’s right for yours, might not be for another.

 I have not included documentaries or docudramas, only fictionalized accounts of actual events or times.

 Click on the links below to view the movie lists:

 Be sure to follow my Pinterest boards US History: Westward Expansion and Middle & High School History for more great hands-on activities and ideas to study American History with your homeschooled teens!